 Changes in urination and lower back pain, especially on one side, may be signs of kidney problems.

-Chemotherapy agents: The most common type of kidney disease in cancer patients is acute kidney injury.
-This is thought to be due to the intense vomiting and diarrhea that are side effects of chemotherapy.
+- Chemotherapy agents: The most common type of kidney issue in people with cancer is acute kidney injury.
+This might be due to the intense vomiting and diarrhea that are common side effects of chemotherapy.

-Alcohol: Alcohol changes the kidney's ability to filter the blood.
-It also dehydrates the body, making it harder for kidneys to redress internal balances, and increases blood pressure, which can hinder the kidneys.
+- Alcohol: Alcohol alters the kidneys' ability to filter the blood.
+It also dehydrates the body, making it harder for kidneys to redress internal balances, and increases blood pressure, which can also hinder the kidneys.